AndrewVKerr/gitTools/README.md

 # gitTools
-A collection of quick to use git command tools.
+A collection of gui based versions of the git command's.

+# Instructions
+- 1. Run setup.py
+- 2. Goto applications and enjoy